KittenBot/kittenbot-docs-en/minilfr/03InstallKittenblock.md

 You may also check the source code of firmware here.

+## Wifi Communication

+In some case across this tutorial, we may use wireless communication to get a better experience or result.
+Please refer [the wifi setupping guide chapter](http://learn.kittenbot.cc/en/latest/kittenbot/11WifiUploading.html) in kittenbot, they are the same.

 ## Summary

 Successfully go through the steps above has proven that you have successfully started the Kittenblock graphical programming software, next tutorial will start the actual programming.